 2005-2006: After a few years, aggregrating and reporting Incubus-related news daily/weekly and updating and maintaining a website began to wear on me.
 A lot was happening in my personal life--wrapping up and graduating from college, an internship, a full-time job, a girlfriend that I really liked, working on car projects, etc. The website was becoming a chore and no longer fun to maintain.

 In March 2006, defy perception became my personal website where I started hosting my own HTML and CSS projects and websites for clients.
-Around this time, I designed and hosted a handful of websites for locally-owned businesses, weddings, and other band fan-sites.
+Around this time, I designed and hosted a handful of websites for locally-owned businesses, wedding websites for friends (including my own), and other band fan-sites.

 2010-2015: By late 2009, jQuery and API's were gaining in popularity and I figured out enough to re-design and re-launch defy perception with a bunch of dynamic features.